 - Open System Preferences > Network.

-- Select your active network interface (Wi-Fi or Ethernet).
+- Pick your network (Wi-Fi or Ethernet).

-- Set Configure IPv4 to Manually.
+- Change Configure IPv4 to Manually.

 - Click OK and then Apply.